Lifecycle marketing: a complete guide to navigating the customer journey

 The conversion stage is all about turning consideration into a purchase.
 By now, people have explored your product pages, subscribed to your email list, and seen some paid ads on social media—but they still need that final nudge to buy.

-Here are 3 marketing strategies to help you get started:
+Here are a few marketing strategies to help you get started:

-Use customer profile data to segment your email list based on what your customers share with you.
+Use customer profile data to segment your email and SMS lists based on what people share with you.
 For example, if someone’s been checking out an eco-friendly skincare product, send them a browse abandonment email with more information on that item—and a discount if it makes sense.

 Some people just need to speak to someone to make a decision about whether or not to buy.
 If you’re noticing that someone is browsing your website or placing items in a cart on a consistent basis without buying, send them an email that connects them to your customer service team.

-Here are 4 ways to make it happen:
+Here are a few ways to make a great customer experience it happen:

 Once someone places an order, they’ll expect you to keep them in the loop.
 Keep the communication flowing with order confirmation emails, shipping updates, and delivery notifications.
 Include tracking links in emails and SMS to keep people updated every step of the way.